Blog

 }

-We don't even have to change the controller, the only thing we have to do is to register ou decorator:
+We don't even have to change the controller, the only thing we have to do is to register our decorator:

 builder.Services.Decorate<IWeatherService, MeasuredWeatherService>();

-At the runtime the Dependency Injection container will resolve the decorator service which references the decorated so at the execution we will find our measures in the traces:
+At runtime the Dependency Injection container will resolve the decorator service, which references the decorated one, so at execution we will find our measurements in the traces:

 You can check the source code on my GitHub: @AdrienTorris